JeanRibes/gemini-ghost/README.md

 Chris Were and [this](https://share.tube/videos/watch/a44503e9-efdf-48ea-a30d-f5eec00214db) by Uoou are both excellent.

-They demonstrate the process using [Agate](https://github.com/mbrubeck/agate), but it should be straightfoward to launch your Gemini capsule atop Titan II.
+They demonstrate the process using [Agate](https://github.com/mbrubeck/agate), but it should be straightfoward to adapt to launching your Gemini capsule atop Titan II.
+Most of what you need is in this reposity; it should be as simple as changing some of the configuration values to match your environment rather than mine.

 # Special Thanks

-Titan II takes inspiration from both [Go-Gemini](https://git.sr.ht/~yotam/go-gemini) and [Melchior](https://github.com/praetoriansentry/melchior) and, of course, the [Gemini spec](https://gemini.circumlunar.space/docs/specification.html) itself, which is a masterpiece in minimalism.
+Titan II takes inspiration from both [Go-Gemini](https://git.sr.ht/~yotam/go-gemini) and [Melchior](https://github.com/praetoriansentry/melchior) and, of course, the [Gemini spec](https://gemini.circumlunar.space/docs/specification.html) itself, which is a masterpiece of minimalism.

 A week or so ago, I was discovering Mastadon and ActivityPub, and thinking about building an ActivityPub server.
 Then, Gemini swept in and I was truly inspired.
 The focus on security, the minimalism, the philosophy